 See a full listing of all of this year’s candidates in the Towerlight’s announcement here.

 If you would like to know more about our candidates, we encourage you to come out to the SGA debate on May 1st at 8PM in West Village Commons Ballroom B, to hear from our candidates directly.
 For information about our executive candidates, check out their websites which outline their platforms here:

 SGA Election Commission

 The Election Commission is an independent body comprised of undergraduate students who help administer the SGA Elections.
 Some of the duties of the Commission include enforcing Election Policy, addressing violations, hosting the annual debate, and encouraging students to get involved with the election process.
-Apply to become a member.

 Run for SGA

 Students will have the opportunity to find out what it means to be an SGA senator.
 SGA Interest sessions will be held in early April.
-These are optional meetings where current members of SGA will discuss what it’s like to be part of SGA as well as the responsibilities of hte positions of senator and justice.
+These are optional meetings where current members of SGA will discuss what it’s like to be part of SGA as well as the responsibilities of the positions of senator and justice.
 If you’re thinking about running and haven’t been a part of SGA, it’s encouraged that you should attend.

 Work at Polls

 Volunteer poll workers are needed for the SGA Election to help students use the Involved@TU system and cast their votes.
 Available shifts are on election days, May 3rd and 4th, between 8AM. – 5PM.